magdesign/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

+- try the mapper mouse fix by [BjarneJensen](https://github.com/magdesign/PocketVJ-CP-v3/issues/92#issuecomment-787531172) and add it <p/>
 - remove old projector scripts <p/>

 - limit IP input to IP adresses only, no text etc. how do I do that??  <p/>